sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api-reference.md

 ## Loading with imports

 When you load the library as an ES module, APIs are available as named imports.
-See the [ES module imports guide](guides/esm.md) for more information on loading the library as a module.
+See the [ES module imports guide](guides/esm.md) for more information about loading the library as a module.

 ```ts
 import { connectToServer } from '@sassoftware/va-report-components';